Bill of Exchange

-The bill of exchange is hereby accompanied by the related documentation confirming the validity of the sale or transaction between the seller and the buyer.
+Documentary Bill- The Bill of Exchange is hereby accompanied by the related documentation confirming the validity of the sale or transaction between the seller and the buyer.

-When it is submitted, this bill is payable.
-The bill does not have a set payment date, but once presented, the bill needs to be cleared.
+Demand Bill- When it is submitted, this Bill is payable.
+The Bill does not have a set payment date but once presented, the Bill needs to be cleared.

-It is a time-bound bill that indicates that within the specified period and time, the payment has to be made.
+Usage Bill- It is a time-bound Bill that indicates that within the specified period and time, the payment has to be made.

-Only in one nation and not in any other foreign country is an Inland Bill payable.
-This bill is the reverse of a foreign bill.
+Inland Bill- Only in one nation and not in any other foreign country is an Inland Bill payable.
+This Bill is the reverse of a foreign Bill.

-There is no evidence of a text in this bill, so the interest is relatively higher than the other bills.
+Clean Bill- There is no evidence of a text in this Bill, so the interest is relatively higher than the other Bills.

-A foreign bill is known as a foreign bill that can be charged outside India.
-An export bill and an import bill are two examples of a foreign bill.
+International Bill- A foreign Bill is known as a foreign Bill that can be charged outside India.
+An export Bill and an import Bill are two examples of a foreign Bill.

-A bill is regarded as an accommodation bill that is supported, drawn, approved without any condition.
+Accommodation Bill- A Bill is regarded as an accommodation Bill that is supported, drawn, approved without any condition.

-This form of the bill is only directly linked to trade.
+Trade Bill- This form of the Bill is only directly linked to trade.

 It is legal proof of debt.